Marley0523/gmod.github.io/wiki/CMap_FAQ.md

 In the area_code portion of the feature/map type, the sql object can be accessed using \$self-\>sql().
 The resulting object has methods that interact with the database.
-For more information about the methods that can be called execute "perldoc Bio::GMOD::CMap::Data::Generic" on the command line.
+For more information about the methods that can be called execute "perldoc Bio%3A%3AGMOD::CMap::Data::Generic" on the command line.
 In this instance, we want to use get_attributes() to read through the attributes and look for the one to display.